 That said, I'm still a happy paying customer and I'd recommend Exoscale over other fancy DevOps cloud hosting platforms like DigitalOcean (which I tried two years ago) in a heartbeat.
 The biggest con is that Exoscale is slightly more expensive and offers less of a bang for the buck specs-wise than a lot of their bigger competitors, but if you just need a small VPS for a low traffic site, they're a solid choice.

 Greenhost is an environmentally friendly hosting provider based in the Netherlands that focuses greatly on privacy and security.
-Greenhost hasn't logged any data since 2009, and have urged other hosting providers to do the same by setting up an informative website in Dutch (Google Translate) about data logging in the Netherlands.
-Greenhost is a big supporter of open source software and encryption, is mostly built on open source software, has integrated free, open source Lets Encrypt TLS certificates into their hosting platform, and supports DNSSEC.
+Greenhost hasn't logged any data since 2009, and have urged other hosting providers to do the same by setting up an informative website in Dutch about data logging in the Netherlands.
+Greenhost is a big supporter of open source software and encryption, is mostly built on open source software, has integrated free and open source Lets Encrypt TLS certificates in their hosting platform, and supports DNSSEC.
 Greenhost performs daily website backups and daily database backups for free.

 4.7/5 based on 11 Dutch user reviews on Facebook

 4.4/5 based on 7 Dutch user reviews on Host-reviews.nl

 100/100 based on 7 Dutch user reviews on ISPGids.com